chico tri clubmore

 Black Butte Tri/DU:

 Race date is September 18, 2021.
 Registration is open NOW!!!
-Please note we will limit the number of participants this year and it appears that we are going to sell out any day now.
+Please note we will limit the number of participants this year and it appears that we are going to sale out any day now.

 Race Results: